estelle/flexbox/draft/04_flex_examples.md

 		min-width: 200px;
 	}

-We turn the &lt;main> parent into a flex container, with flex items that can wrap over as many lines as need be.
+We turn the `&lt;main>` parent into a flex container, with the flex items able to wrap over as many lines as need be.

 We set the flex basis on ALL the flex items to the same number: the convention is one.
 This is the same as setting `flex: 1 0 0%;`.
 While the basis may be 0, the minimum width a flex item can grow to is 200px, and they can't grow to wider than 300px.
 This is a good way of developing responsive content.